Sexual harassment can be written, verbal or physical. It can happen to men and women.

 Sexual harassment may include:

-- unwelcome touching, grabbing or other physical contact
+- unwelcome touching and physical contact

-- asking for sex or sexual favours
+- making promises in return for sexual favours

 - leering and staring